leafo/moonscript-vim/README.md

 ### Using [Vundle](https://github.com/gmarik/vundle)

-1. Add the following to your `.vimrc` where other bundle's are located:
+1. Add the following to your `.vimrc` where other bundles are located:

 		Bundle 'leafo/moonscript-vim'